 When you’ve worked with a journalist once, make sure you continue to build your relationship with them.
 If you become a trusted source, they may come to you with opportunities and be more open to receiving your pitches.
 Be courteous, thank them for their time, and respond quickly when they request information.

-This will get you a lot of future mentions without having to ask for them, which is one of the main benefits of executing an SEO campaign.
+This will get you a lot of future mentions without having to ask for them, which is one of the main benefits of executing an SEO campaign, especially if you’re running a small business.

 These traditional PR principles will always be vital to getting results when working with the media, both online and in print.
 Are you ready to give digital PR a try to get more high-quality links that boost your SEO strategy?
 Get in touch to find out how we can help.